Webinars, events, trainings

 Challenging Norms: Uplifting Equity and Justice to Transform the Landscape of Health Sciences Education (Institute for Advancing Health Sciences Education & NYC DOHMH): Oct.
 21-22 (virtual) and 24 (in-person), NYC

 American Public Health Association meeting: Nov.
-2–5, Washington DC
+2–5, Washington, DC; early bird rates end July 14

 International Drug Policy Reform Conference (Drug Policy Alliance): Nov.
 12–15, Detroit